janmarthedal/janmr.com/_posts/2009-04-20-the-game-of-nim.markdown

 layout: post
 title: The Game of Nim
 author: Jan Marthedal Rasmussen
 excerpt: !
 "I have known the game of Nim for many years.
 Once, a friend of mine beat me repeatedly in one game after another and I had no idea how he did it.
 Looking back, I am not sure he knew the perfect Nim-strategy, but he knew enough to frustrate me immensely.
-A year ago or so, I was flicking through Fascicle 1 of The
-  Art of Computer Programming, Volume 4 by Donald
-  E. Knuth, and I read about the strategy of Nim.
-The strategy is <em>very</em>
-  simple but I could not possibly understand <em>why</em> it worked.
-This article shows why the strategy works, introducing the necessary game theory along the way."
+A year ago or so, I was flicking through Fascicle 1 of The Art of Computer Programming, Volume 4 by Donald E. Knuth, and I read about the strategy of Nim.
+The strategy is very simple but I could not possibly understand why it worked.
+This article shows why the strategy works, introducing the necessary game theory along the way. [...]"
 date: 2009-04-20 14:02:36.000000000 +02:00
 categories:
 - mathematics